 If you're bringing a blue heeler into your life, you must understand what these dogs were bred to do.
 Down Under, they spent their days herding cattle in some of the harshest terrain on earth.
 These smart canines, with some dingo ancestry, worked both in conjunction with cattlemen and independently.
-As the American Kennel Club warns, blue heelers are "high energy dogs and need a job to remain happy."
-Without a job of some kind, your blue heeler will take his immense energy and put it toward unacceptable uses -- like canine home demolition.
+According to the American Kennel Club, blue heelers are high energy dogs and need a job to remain happy.
+Without a job of some kind, your blue heeler will take his immense energy and put it toward unacceptable uses — such as canine home demolition.

 The blue heeler isn't the dog for everyone, and is an especially bad choice for the novice dog owner.
 For the experienced canine aficionado who understands working dogs and their need for human leadership, he makes a terrific partner and companion.

 Provide positive reinforcement in training

 Since the blue heeler is exceptionally bright, he takes easily to training.
 Your blue heeler puppy should learn the basics of housetraining without fuss.
 Because he needs a good base, take him to obedience classes, starting with puppy kindergarten.
 He responds best to positive reinforcement, which can include treats when he does what's expected.
 Because it's his instinct to herd, make sure to nip any such behavior directed at kids in the bud.
 Socialize your puppy as much as possible.
 He's territorial by nature, and must learn to accept other dogs and people.

 An exhausted cattle dog is a good cattle dog, according to the Australian Cattle Dog Rescue Association, which works to rehome blue heelers whose prior owners might not have the knowledge or time to devote to these active animals.
 These dogs need lots of physical movement.
 If you run or bike, have your blue heeler accompany you on a leash.
 Take long hikes with him, or practice and compete in agility, rally, flyball, or other canine sports.